Ange230700/Ange230700/README.md

 ### About me

-Having always been fascinated by the Internet, which I consider to be mankind's greatest invention, I discovered programming in high school when I learned the C language.
-Fascinated by being able to transform abstract mathematical concepts into concrete solutions, I decided to pursue this path.
+Hello, my name is Ange Kouakou, and I am currently studying at ADA Tech School.
+I began my programming journey in high school in 2016-2017, where I learned the basics of the C language.
+I was captivated by the prospect of translating mathematical concepts into tangible creations on the screen.

-After a 5-month intensive bootcamp in web development, I joined the **ADA Tech School** to deepen my skills in fullstack development, mastering languages such as **JavaScript**, **PHP** and **Java**.
-Through concrete projects, such as a Datavisualization application involving API manipulation or a back-office based on CRUD operations, I learned to solve complex problems while working in a team.

-Today, I'm looking for a work-study position as a **fullstack web developer**, to put my skills into practice and continue to evolve on innovative projects, particularly in the development of real-time discussion applications.
+I quickly discovered that programming involves more than applying mathematical concepts.
+It is a discipline that requires solving real and complex problems in a logical and creative way and actively participating in constructing the digital world.

+To confirm my career plans, I attended a five-month web development boot camp at Wild Code School.
+This experience solidified my decision to become a web developer.
+Currently, at ADA Tech School, I am honing my front-end and back-end technology skills, including with TypeScript, PHP, Java, and Python.

+I have worked on several team projects, such as a PHP application to manage and plan an association's recycling operations.
+This project allowed me to master authentication and user rights management while developing my appreciation for teamwork and agile principles.

+My goal is to obtain RNCP Level 6 certification as an application designer-developer.
+I am looking for a 12- to 36-month work-study program starting in June 2025, which involves four days at the company and one day of training.
+Working for your company would allow me to apply my full-stack skills and contribute to tangible projects.

+Ultimately, I aspire to earn RNCP Level 7 certification in software architecture and contribute to the development of robust and innovative solutions.

-## What's my deal? 👨‍💻
+## Skills 👨‍💻

-- 🌱 I’ve got a particular set of skills in these technologies:
+- 🌱 I’m working these technologies:

   ![HTML5](https://img.shields.io/badge/HTML5-282C34?logo=html5&logoColor=E34F26)
   &nbsp;&nbsp;&nbsp;